daveknights/cre8bit/README.md

 `(string) parentClass` - Use this to add the svg to an existing DOM element by providing the class name.
 If none is provided they are added to the document body.

 `(string) wrapperClass` - Use this to wrap the svg in a div with the class name provided.

+`(boolean) outline` - Add an outline to all paths of a character.
+Useful if there is not enough contrast between the character colour and your page background, or the character (parts of the character) are the same colour as your page.

 ### Helper methods
 `setColour(string)` - Any valid CSS colour name or hex value e.g: `red` or `#c8b`.
 Characters have a default colour.